OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 ## Run the sample

 Run this sample in Outlook on Windows.
-The add-in web files are served from this repository on GitHub.
+The add-in's web files are served from this repository on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.